Joc Pederson Player Props: Giants vs. Nationals

 Joc Pederson At The Plate

-- Pederson is hitting .226 with six doubles, two triples, eight home runs and 33 walks.
+- Pederson is hitting .228 with six doubles, two triples, nine home runs and 33 walks.

-- In 57.4% of his games this season (35 of 61), Pederson has picked up at least one hit, and in four of those games (6.6%) he recorded more than one.
+- Pederson has picked up a hit in 58.1% of his 62 games this season, with multiple hits in 6.5% of those games.

-- He has hit a long ball in 11.5% of his games this season, and 3.5% of his chances at the plate.
+- He has hit a home run in 12.9% of his games this season, and 3.9% of his trips to the plate.

-- Pederson has had at least one RBI in 34.4% of his games this year (21 of 61), with more than one RBI nine times (14.8%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Pederson has had at least one RBI in 35.5% of his games this season (22 of 62), with more than one RBI 10 times (16.1%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 28 games this year, with multiple runs six times.
+- He has scored in 29 of 62 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.